School Council 2017-18

 Altogether we gave £569.52 to Children in Need.

 This year the School Council has a new link with the school in Otavi, Namibia and has organised for the red sweatshirts we used to wear to be taken there in the spring term.

-We were really thrilled that Mrs Howard came into school on Monday 13th March to collect our letters and to talk to the the school about her trip which starts on the 23rd March.
+We were really thrilled that Mrs Howard came into school to collect our letters and to talk to the the school about her trip.
 You can click on the link below to see the powerpoint that Kara, Max, Ruby and Mia have produced with Mrs Howard.

 Click on this link to see our powerpoint Shalom School Otavi Namibia

 Other jobs this year have included the writing of a new behaviour code for our school and raising money for a play trail as part of our school grounds project.
 You can read all about the play trail on the F.J.S.A. page.